laurentg/pyscoring/README.md

 2. its fairness factor.

 The weight is the product of the two normalized values.
-The final score is then multiplied by the final fairness factor (we call it the `punished score`) and normalized again to have an average of 100 (this step is optional, but handy).
+The final score is then multiplied by the final fairness factor (we call it the *punished score*) and normalized again to have an average of 100 (this step is optional, but handy).

+Obviously one is free to choose any weight for the *punishment step*, to weight differently the fairness vs the raw score.

 In order to have a good score, each person thus should: